 Generally you shouldn’t expect your COVID testing results the same day so plan accordingly.

-Should you travel in 2021?
+Should you travel in 2022?

 In June 2020 overnight stays dropped 76% compared to 2019.
 July was around 50% of 2019’s results.
 August is usually our biggest month and we saw a 30% drop in tourist numbers.
 Visitors were coming but it also means there is greater risk in traveling.

-In 2021 we expect this number to be even lower.
+We will no doubt have crowded beaches, hotels and bars.
 Whether that means you are more or less safe to visit this year compared to previous is up to you.

 For everyone else, Croatia should be just as safe as any other country.
 Visit Croatia at your own risk, just remember not to trust any official numbers coming from our corrupt government institutions.